igorfersantos/X-301/README.md

 X-301 is a discord bot with the purpose of make your life easier while playing Lost Ark.

-With X-301 you can get information about LA gathered from [Papunika](https://papunika.com).
+With X-301 you can get information about Lost Ark maps gathered from [Papunika](https://papunika.com).

 Right now there's only one command which shows map information from [Papunika's website](https://papunika.com).